sagemathinc/wasm-flint/README.md

-# FLINT: fast library for number theory
+# Web Assembly build of FLINT: fast library for number theory

-This automates the process of building MPFR, MPIR, and FLINT as WASM libraries using emscripten, so they could be used in a web application or from node.js.
+This automates the process of building MPFR, MPIR, and [FLINT](http://www.flintlib.org/f) as WASM libraries using emscripten, so they could be used in a web application or from node.js.
+This thus creates cross platform wasm binaries that make the functionality of FLINT available to node.js or any modern web browser.
+Currently you might use this by writing a C/C++ program that relies on FLINT, and links in the libraries built using the recipe here, then building that for deployment on the web using [emscripten](https://emscripten.org/).

 ## Quickstart